openbmc/docs/architecture/code-update/code-update.md

 # OpenBMC Code Update

-Two BMC Code layouts are available:
+The BMC Code layouts are described in the [Flash Layout Document][].

-- Static, non-UBI layout
-- UBI layout - enabled via `obmc-ubi-fs` distro feature

-This document describes the code update that supports both layouts.
+This document describes the code update process, which supports the following
+layouts:

+- Static - This is the default configuration.
+- Static Dual Image - Enables the code update process to support 2 copies of the firmware image in a static layout.
+Enabled via the `static-dual-image` software manager packageconfig option.
+Refer to the Implementation section below for details.
+- UBI layout - Enabled via the `obmc-ubi-fs` OpenBMC distro feature.
+- eMMC layout - Enabled via the `mmc_layout` OpenBMC distro feature.

 ### Steps to Update